apache/mxnet/docs/faq/gradient_compression.md

 ### GPU versus CPU

-The greatest benefits from gradient compression are realized when using GPUs for both single-node multi-GPU and multi-node (single or multi-GPU) distributed training.
+The greatest benefits from gradient compression are realized when using multi-node (single or multi-GPU) distributed training.
 Training on CPU would provide a lower compute density per compute node as compared to the massive compute density per compute node on a GPU.
 Due to this, the required communication bandwidth for CPU-based nodes during training is not as high as for GPU-based nodes.
 Hence, the benefits of gradient compression are lower for CPU-based nodes as compared to GPU-based nodes.

 ### Network Latency